Mounjaro Safety & Legitimacy Guide UK

 - Avoid social media, messaging apps, and resale marketplaces completely.

-- Do not rely on very low prices as a sign of value.
+- Do not rely on very low listed fees as a sign of value.

 - If the product or seller looks wrong, stop and report it.